-- Engine manufactures are currently required to provide CO2, CH4, and N2O emission measurements to CARB under 1039.235(g) of the California Test Procedures for Off-Road Diesel Engines. - CARB staff aggregated the data from all manufacturers by pollutant and power category between the 2020 and 2022 model years. - The conceptual tailpipe capping standards for N2O and CH4 are the same for each power category and represent interquartile-filtered averages based on the concatenation of all data, increased by 50 percent over the highest emission levels from the NRTC or steady-state certification cycles and rounded up to the nearest 0.01 grams per kilowatt-hour (g/kW-hr) for N2O and 0.005 g/kW-hr for CH4. - The conceptual tailpipe capping standards for CO2 represent discrete, interquartile-filtered power category averages rounded upwards to the nearest 10 g/kWhr.
+- Engine manufactures are currently required to provide CO2, CH4, and N2O emission measurements to CARB under 1039.235(g) of the California Test Procedures for Off-Road Diesel Engines. - CARB staff aggregated these data from all manufacturers by pollutant and power category between the 2020 and 2022 model years. - The data used in staff's analyses represent the highest reported emissions measurements between NRTC and steady-state certification testing cycles. - The conceptual tailpipe capping standards for N2O and CH4 were calculated as averages based on the concatenation of data > 19kW across all power categories respective to each pollutant. - The conceptual CH4 standard is expressed as a range from average to 50 percent above average to compensate for possible measurement variations due to the limited amount of available data. - The conceptual tailpipe capping standards for CO2 represent discrete, interquartile-filtered power category averages rounded upwards to the nearest 10 g/kW-hr.